- Marketplace Lending Facility for Solar Panels

 - Sale of Racetracks and Casinos

-Chapman is representing Centaur Holdings LLC in its proposed $1.7 billion sale to Caesars Entertainment Corporation.
+Chapman represented Centaur Holdings LLC in a $1.7 billion sale to Caesars Entertainment Corporation.
 Centaur is the owner of two Indiana racetracks and casinos – Hoosier Park Racing and Casino and Indiana Grand Racing and Casino.
+The sellers included Clairvest Group Inc. and West Face Capital.
 The Chapman deal team was led by Michael Friedman, Larry Halperin, and Cathy Rossouw with the assistance of Craig Cohen, Kristin Parker, Gary Polega, and Aaron Krieger.
-The proposed transaction is subject to regulatory approvals and is expected to close during the first half of 2018.
-For more information, click here for the Centaur press release and click here for the Caesars press release.
+For more information, click here for the Clairvest press release, and click here for the Caesars press release.

 - Securitization of Marketplace Consumer Loans